FelixHenninger/lab.js/readme.md

 favorite paradigm together!
 We are also open to **consulting** if you are looking for a particular feature — please don't hesitate to get in touch so that we can discuss things in more detail.

-### Join in!

-**We would love to have you as part of this project!** Please visit our [**contributor's guide**](contributing.md) to see how you can help.
-We warmly welcome ideas and suggestions, bug reports and code contributions — do also let us know if you'd like to join in but are unsure how, we'd be glad to help you find something that suits your interests and resources.

 ----